What Are Dental Bridges?

 Will My Insurance Cover a Dental Bridge?

 Sometimes, dental bridges are covered, at least in part, by dental insurance.
 Before we move forward with your procedure, our business team will get in touch with your provider to get your full schedule of benefits.
 As a provider for most PPO dental insurance plans, Made Ya Smile will happily file your insurance claim for you.
 It is important to us that we help you receive the best possible smile care, and since that is a priority of ours we will work to maximize your benefits or find treatment solutions that meet your needs and budget.
 Our Houston, TX practice accepts serval convenient payment methods.
 We can also provide information on low-interest financing options with our financing partner, CareCredit®.

 Tooth loss, even just one, can majorly impact your health, confidence, oral function, and the look of your smile.
 It is important to treat tooth loss early to avoid future, more extensive and costly dental work.
 Dental bridge restorations are a common and effective method to replace lost teeth and return your confident grin to you.
-Dr. Campbell is highly skilled and happy to help you regain your optimal oral health by providing a fixed or removable bridge in the custom material and shape you need for your smile.
+Our dentist is highly skilled and happy to help you regain your optimal oral health by providing a fixed or removable bridge in the custom material and shape you need for your smile.
 Call one of our friendly staff members at Made Ya Smile Spring Cypress and discover how a dental bridge can help you.